grabartley/coderdojo-zen-projects/src/prototype-projects-frontend/README.md

 # prototype-projects-frontend

-This is the frontend code for my prototype system.
-When integrating my system into the existing Zen stack, this code will likely become part of the existing Zen frontend (cp-zen-frontend) but for purposes of developing a standalone prototype in the meantime it is separate.
+This is the frontend code for my project system.
+When integrating my system into the existing Zen stack, this code will likely become part of the existing Zen frontend (cp-zen-frontend) but for purposes of developing a standalone project in the meantime it is separate.

 ### Running locally